Table of Contents_

 Winner: Tie.
 Until one of these manufacturers commits to OLED, they both rely on the same LED-LCD technology to sell TVs.

 All of the major large screen TV manufacturers have embraced 4K, or Ultra HD resolution, in a big way, and Samsung and Vizio are no exception.
 You can find HD resolution televisions from both manufacturers at a discount of about 25% to 40% to their 4K resolution units.
-Samsung heavily pushes its branded “SUHD” technology, but don’t be fooled.
+Samsung heavily pushes its branded “SUHD” TV set technology, but don’t be fooled.
 It’s just the manufacturer’s Ultra HD, or 4K, display resolution.
 It has nothing to do with screen technology, and it’s not really different than 4K options from Vizio.
+You can check out our Samsung Q900 review for an 8K option.

 Winner: Tie, as the Samsung vs. Vizio comparison here is a dead heat.